AliusDieMorietur/FileServer/src/server/docs/doc.md

 # Logger
 * Simple logger, stored in <code>App</code> class and used across all application.
-  Shows time, date, worker and message
+  Shows time, date, worker and message.

 | property / method | definition |
 | - | - |